Vaccine recipients in British Columbia

 Figure 1 — Vaccine data for British Columbia

-- New Brunswick is 2nd, with 66.2% of its population vaccinated.
+- Nova Scotia is 3rd, with 78.9% of its population vaccinated.

-To catch up to New Brunswick, British Columbia would have to give 10,292 vaccine doses to new people.
+To catch up to Nova Scotia, British Columbia would have to give 30,875 vaccine doses to new people.

 “Vaccinated” is a little ambiguous.
 Both vaccines currently used in Canada require 2 doses (several weeks apart) to be fully effective.
 However, receiving 1 dose is partially effective, and indicates how quickly we are dispensing vaccines.

 - The larger number tracks British Columbians who have received at least 1 dose.

 - The smaller number tracks British Columbians who have received both doses.